-Chore Charts for kids are an important addition to any home.
-Have you looked on Amazon lately?
-Dozens of pages of routine charts will pop up.
-It is shocking but not really.
+Chore Charts for kids are an essential addition to any home.
+To make my point, have you looked on Amazon lately?
+You will find dozens of pages of routine charts will pop up.
+It is shocking but not.

 (Don’t worry I got your back.)

-Who has searched endlessly for ways to make life a bit more simple?
+Who has searched for ways to make life a bit more simple?

-Plus the research is in – chores and routine are good for kids.
-Kind of common sense but it’s definitely nice to have the research to back up those feelings.
+Plus, the research is in – chores and routine are good for kids.
+Kind of common sense, but it’s nice to have the research to back up those feelings.
 Chore charts teach kids responsibility and essential life skills.
 The best part about this list of chore charts is that you can quickly adapt them to the whole family.

-Kudos to my mom, really, amazing stuff.
-Now, as a parent, however, I realize just how difficult achieving a routine and chore system really is.
-So, I’ll take all the help and use all the tools on which I can get my hands!
+Kudos to my mom’s fantastic stuff.
+As a parent, I realize how difficult achieving a routine and chore system is.
+So, I’ll take all the help and use all the tools I can get my hands on!

-Let me tell you this piece of information, first: there are a million and one ways exist to create a daily routine with kids.
+First, let me tell you this piece of information: there are a million and one ways to create a daily chore & routine for kids.
 I think a lot about this topic from a big-picture perspective.

 I work on our routine every day.